-Proponents should also be aware that certain projects that may restrict access to unoccupied Crown lands, or could result in a potential to impact land or water resources, may also adversely affect the ability of Aboriginal Communities to exercise their established or asserted Aboriginal or treaty rights.
-In such cases, the Crown may have a constitutional duty to consult, and where appropriate accommodate, those Aboriginal Communities.
+Proponents should also be aware that projects could have the potential to adversely affect established or asserted Aboriginal or treaty rights as recognized and affirmed in section 35 in the Constitution Act, 1982.
+In such cases, the Crown may have a constitutional duty to consult, and where appropriate accommodate, the relevant Indigenous Communities.

 If there is a potential to adversely impact Aboriginal or treaty rights, accommodation may be required.
-Accommodation is an outcome of consultation and includes any mechanism used to avoid, minimize or mitigate adverse impacts to Aboriginal or treaty rights and traditional uses.
+Accommodation is an outcome of consultation and includes any mechanism used to avoid, minimize or mitigateadverse impacts to Aboriginal or treaty rights and traditional uses.
 Solutions could include adjustments in the timing or geographic location of the proposed activity; accommodation does not necessarily require the provision of financial compensation.

-If the proponent is uncertain as to whether or not the Crown's duty to consult could arise, or if it appears that there may be a duty to consult, the proponent must contact the MOE (Director, Environmental Approvals Branch (EAB) early in the project planning process and provide a description of the project's characteristics and location.
-In addition, the proponent must contact the MOE if at any time during the Class EA process an Aboriginal Community asserts that the project could adversely affect its Aboriginal or treaty rights, or that there has not been adequate consultation.
-The MOE will then determine whether the Crown has a duty to consult and advise the proponent on how to proceed, including providing additional direction on consultation requirements as necessary.
+If the proponent is uncertain as to whether or not the Crown's duty to consult could arise, or if it appears that there may be a duty to consult, the proponent must contact the appropriate MECP regional office early in the project planning process and provide a description of the project's characteristics and location.
+In addition, the proponent must contact the MECP if at any time during the Class EA process an Indigenous Community asserts that the project could adversely affect its Aboriginal or treaty rights, or that there has not been adequate consultation.
+The MECP will provide direction to the proponent as necessary.